goofyboga/clustering_weighted_addresses/README.md

 ## Specification

-Takes in user input consisting of name, address, attendance weight scale (1-5) and portfolio.
+Takes in input consisting of name, address, attendance weight scale (1-5).
 Plots the address of each row onto a localised map.
 Size of the dot reflects the attendance weight.
-Optionally, future improvements can be made to this script which differentiates between portfolios using different symbols.
+Optionally, future improvements can be made to this script which differentiates between portfolios and divisions using different symbols.